Colonial New Englanders commonly held superstitions about moles — the spots on the skin, not the small burrowing animal.

 A mole on the left arm promises much labor, but on the right, riches gained by industry.

-A mole on the belly demonstrates the party to be beloved and to gain riches and advantages by it.
+On the belly, a mole demonstrates the party to be beloved and to gain riches and advantages by it.

 A mole on or near the private parts promises ability in duties, vigorous in love and successful in many children.